Syed-Moahmmed-Mujahid/static-portfolio-website/README.md

 # static-portfolio-website
-A simple and clean personal portfolio website showcasing Syed Mohammed Mujahid’s skills, projects, and hobbies.
+A simple and clean personal portfolio website showcasing skills, projects, and hobbies.

 ## Overview